Skip to content

 Calendar

 Public transport operates on the basis of timetable years.
 This usually lasts one year, but it begins on the second weekend in December.
-The list about the upcoming timetable change can be exported from the dataset “Timetableoverview“.
+The list of upcoming timetable changes is documented on öv-info.ch.

 Technical description